 Order of production and examination of witnesses.

-127 The provisions of section 126 shall apply to interpreters and the clerks or servants of advocates and proctors.
+Judge to decide as to admissibility of evidence.
+132 The provisions of section 131 shall apply to interpreters and the clerks or servants of barristers, advocates, and proctors.

-128 If any party to a suit gives evidence therein at his own instance or otherwise, he shall not be deemed to have consented thereby to such disclosure as is mentioned in section 126, and if any party to a suit or proceeding calls any such advocate or proctor as a witness, he shall be deemed to have consented to such disclosure only if he questions such advocate or proctor on matters which, but for such questions, he would not be at liberty to disclose.
+133 If any party to a suit gives evidence therein at his own instance or otherwise, he shall not be deemed to have consented thereby to such disclosure as is mentioned in section 131, and if any party to a suit or proceeding calls any such barrister, advocate. or proctor as a witness, he shall be deemed to have consented to such disclosure only if he questions such barrister, advocate, or proctor on matters which, but for such questions, he would not be at liberty to disclose.

-129 No one shall be compelled to disclose to the court any confidential communication which has taken place between him and his legal professional adviser, unless he offers himself as a witness, in which case he may be compelled to disclose any such communications as may appear to the court necessary to be known in order to explain any evidence which he has given, but no others.
+134 No one shall be compelled to disclose to the court any confidential communication which has taken place between him and his legal professional adviser, unless he offers himself as a witness, in which case he may be compelled to disclose any such communications as may appear to the court necessary to be known in order to explain any evidence which he has given, but no others.

-130 (1) No witness who is not a party to a suit shall be compelled to produce his title deeds to any property, or any document in virtue of which he holds any property as pledgee or mortgagee, or any document the production of which might tend to criminate him, unless he has agreed in writing to produce them with the person seeking the production of such deeds or some person through whom he claims.
+135 No witness who is not a party to a suit shall be compelled to produce his title deeds to any property, or any document in virtue of which he holds any property as pledgee or mortgagee, or any document the production of which might tend to criminate him, unless he has agreed in writing to produce them with the person seeking the production of such deeds or some person through whom he claims.